TypeFox/monaco-languageclient/packages/wrapper-react/README.md

 ## Official documentation, quick start and examples

-This is npm package is part of the [monaco-languageclient mono repo](https://github.com/TypeFox/monaco-languageclient).
+This npm package is part of the [monaco-languageclient monorepo](https://github.com/TypeFox/monaco-languageclient).

 You find detailed information in the [official documentation](https://github.com/TypeFox/monaco-languageclient/blob/main/docs/index.md).